daattali/beautiful-jekyll/capstone/guide-to-mutual-nda-ip.md

 ## Background
 Some MDS-V Capstone projects may require agreements to be put in place to protect confidential background information and to define how new project intellectual property, if any is developed, will be handled.
 We ask Capstone partners to disclose if their project falls under this category in their project proposal so that students are aware of this requirement if they choose to work on the project.
-For all MDS-V Capstone projects that have such requirements, the projects will be bound by the terms of these agreements.
+For all MDS-V Capstone projects that have such requirements, the projects will be bound by the terms of the agreements outlined below.

-### Agreements for non-UBC company sponsors
+### Agreements for non-UBC capstone partners

 #### Mutual non-disclosure agreement (NDA)